SanderMertens/flecs/docs/Quickstart.md

 The following sections describe components, tags and pairs in more detail.

 ## Component
 A component is a type of which instances can be added and removed to entities.
-Each component can added only once to an entity (though not really, see [Pair](#pair)).
+Each component can be added only once to an entity (though not really, see [Pair](#pair)).
 In C applications components must be registered before use.
 In C++ this happens automatically.

 ```c
 ECS_COMPONENT(world, Position);